Henschke, `Mount Edelstone` Eden Valley Shiraz

 Vineyards

-The 16 hectare Mount Edelstone vineyard, situated at an elevation of 400 metres in the Eden Valley, was planted in 1912.
+The 16 ha Mount Edelstone vineyard, situated at an elevation of 400 metres in the Eden Valley, was planted in 1912 by Ronald Angas, a descendant of George Fife Angas, who founded South Australia.
 Unusual for its time, only Shiraz was planted.
-First bottled as a single-vineyard wine in 1952, Mount Edelstone is the longest continuously produced single-vineyard Shiraz in Australia.
-The ancient soils are deep red-brown clay-loam, resulting in low yields from over 100 year-old dry-farmed, ungrafted vines.
-Organic and biodynamic practices in the vineyard are used.
-Three quarters of the vines are trained on a Scott Henry trellis, the remainder on original two-wire trellises.
+First bottled as a single-vineyard wine in 1952 by Cyril Henschke, Mount Edelstone is the longest continuously produced single-vineyard Shiraz in Australia.
+The ancient 500-million-year-old soils are deep red-brown clay-loam to clay, resulting in low yields from 109 year-old dry-grown ungrafted centenarian vines.
+Organic and biodynamic practices in the vineyard are supported with undervine mulching and permanent cover crops.
+Three quarters of the vines are trained on a Scott Henry trellis to increase sun exposure and promote earlier ripening; the remainder are on original two-wire trellises to allow a drooping canopy and reduce shoot vigour.

 Vintage